lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     include some water molecules in the system on a simple cubic lattice.
 Not adding a molecule before starting the GCMC steps usually lead to failure.
-Note that here, most water molecules are overlapping with the silica.
+Note that here, most water molecules overlap with the silica.
 These overlapping water molecules will be deleted before starting the simulation.